Dealing with Upheavals

 First that client, then another faded away.
 Month by month, my company’s profits slid.
 So, we bought a used 2-head printing press and went into the short run job printing business.
 That shored things up for a while, but technology advanced faster than anyone realized or could keep up with.

 Life Happens.
 It Just Does.

 Catastrophe arrives in different ways.
+You’re living life, with no inkling that all of a sudden you’ll be starting over.
 It comes creeping like a rattlesnake; you know it’s there, you see it coming, and there’s no avoiding it when it coils and finally strikes.
 Or it shakes you like an earthquake; first the tremors, and you notice the dogs howling, birds flying away, then the violent shaking of the ground and bridges falling into waterways.